-Setup Typescript for ExpressJS Project01 October, 2021written by Bill
+Setup Typescript for ExpressJS Project

 Some of you might already use Typescript on all of your projects, maybe for frontend application or backend application.
 There're also a few Nodejs frameworks that already support Typescript with no config required.
 I myself still using ExpresJS with plain Javascript, because some of my coworkers are not using Typescript or familiar with it, so that's the best choice for me.
 Typescript is really useful for us to prevent bugs in the development phase, yup, Type definitions do their job very well.
 But, not every Nodejs frameworks support it by default, in this case ExpressJS, we need to configure it to make it work in ExpressJS environment.